OpenMW/openmw/docs/source/openmw-mods/settings/sound.rst

 :Default:	-1

 This setting determines whether to enable head-related transfer function (HRTF) audio processing.
 HRTF audio processing creates the perception of sounds occurring in a three dimensional space when wearing headphones.
 Enabling HRTF may also require an OpenAL Soft version greater than 1.17.0, and possibly some operating system configuration.
 A value of 0 disables HRTF processing, while a value of 1 explicitly enables HRTF processing.
 The default value is -1, which should enable the feature automatically for most users when possible.
 This setting can only be configured by editing the settings configuration file.
-This setting was added in OpenMW version 0.38.

 hrtf
 ----